 - ¼ cup fresh parsley roughly chopped

 - 1 tablespoon fresh lemon juice

-- Liberally season steaks on both sides with plenty of salt, as well as fresh cracked black pepper to taste.
+- Liberally season both sides of each steak with plenty of salt, as well as fresh cracked black pepper to taste.
 Place on a wire rack over a baking sheet and let sit at room temperature for at least 30 minutes, preferably a couple hours.
 If letting stand for more than one hour, keep in refrigerator, then let stand at room temperature 30 minutes before cooking.

-- Meanwhile, make garlic herb compound butter: place all ingredients in a food processor and process until smooth.
+- While steaks stand, make garlic-herb compound butter.
+Place all ingredients in a food processor and process until smooth.
 Spoon onto a piece of plastic wrap and roll into a log shape.
 Chill until firm.

-Remove from oven when internal temperature reaches 160º F. Can I convince you to cook your steak a bit less?
+- Remove from oven when internal temperature reaches 160º F. Can I convince you to cook your steak a bit less, though?
 Please?